Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

-- Allergic reactions are possible from consuming bee pollen so begin with just 1–2 granules..
+- Allergic reactions are possible from consuming bee pollen, so begin with just 1–2 granules.

 - Always check with your doctor before starting a bee pollen regimen.

 The time has come when we are turning to alternative medicine more than ever before.
 My own health has improved significantly as I introduced my body to natural foods and a plant-based diet combined with a daily walking program.
 I began taking bee pollen one year ago and the results have been astonishing.
-After suffering with very low levels of energy I now have energy to spare.
+After suffering from very low levels of energy I now have energy to spare.

+Bee pollen may improve your own health.
 It is considered one of nature's most complete nourishing foods as it contains nearly all nutrients required by humans.

 When starting bee pollen for the first time start with only 1–2 granules and gradually increase to allow your body to build up a tolerance.
-This super food is best taken with fruit at breakfast.
+This superfood is best taken with fruit at breakfast.

 Warning: Always check with a doctor before taking bee pollen for the first time.
 Bee pollen is not advised for women who are pregnant or breastfeeding.
 Bee pollen may also lead to increased bleeding, especially for people taking blood thinners such as warfarin.